cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Common function for computing generators

-The different cipher suites for CPace defined in the upcoming sections share the same method for deterministically combining the individual strings PRS, CI, sid and the domain-separation identifier G.DSI to a generator string that we describe here.
+The different cipher suites for CPace defined in the upcoming sections share the same method for deterministically combining the individual strings PRS, CI, sid and the domain-separation identifier DSI to a generator string that we describe here.

-- generator\_string(G.DSI, PRS, CI, sid, s\_in\_bytes) denotes a function that returns the string lv\_cat(G.DSI, PRS, zero\_bytes(len\_zpad), CI, sid).
+- generator\_string(DSI, PRS, CI, sid, s\_in\_bytes) denotes a function that returns the string lv\_cat(DSI, PRS, zero\_bytes(len\_zpad), CI, sid).

 - len\_zpad = MAX(0, s\_in\_bytes - len(prepend\_len(PRS)) - len(prepend\_len(G.DSI)) - 1)

-The zero padding of length len\_zpad is designed such that the encoding of G.DSI and PRS together with the zero padding field completely fills the first input block (of length s\_in\_bytes) of the hash.
+The zero padding of length len\_zpad is designed such that the encoding of DSI and PRS together with the zero padding field completely fills the first input block (of length s\_in\_bytes) of the hash.
-As a result the number of bytes to hash becomes independent of the actual length of the password (PRS).
+As a result for the common case of short PRS the number of bytes to hash becomes independent of the actual length of the password (PRS).
 (A reference implementation and test vectors are provided in the appendix.)

 The introduction of a zero-padding within the generator string also helps mitigating attacks of a side-channel adversary that analyzes correlations between publicly known variable information with the low-entropy PRS string.